 - Anchor links often get highlighted on SERP.
 Because this way search engines can forward users to the exact information that a user searched for.

 - Although anchor links are not as powerful metrics as a real forwarding link, they are obviously a factor to look at for better SEO.

 However, anchor links can decrease the average reading time for a little bit, making users happy is the only way you can grow your site in the long run.
 Apart from that anchor links also have more advantages than disadvantages when it comes to SEO.

 Use Anchor Links & Make Your User Experience Better

 Whatever your website is about, however long your average article maybe, they are created and written as a source of information for the audience.
 Enabling the way for them to access information quickly and easily can never go wrong.
 In the long run, it will surely bring you great results.

 And anchor links are also very easy to create, especially in WordPress.
 We hope that you're able to create anchor links easily after going through the article.
-If you do face any problem, drop a comment below and we will be more than happy to help you out.
+If you do face any problems, drop a comment below and we will be more than happy to help you out.